FAQ About Online Mediator Certification

 Will becoming a Mediate.com Online Certified Mediator get me more cases?

-A. While there are no guarantees, studies show that mediators are primarily selected based upon their reputation, and we believe that accomplishing Mediate.com Online Mediator Certification is one of a number of reputational factors consumers and advisers wisely consider.
+A. While there are no guarantees, studies show that mediators are primarily selected based upon their credibility and reputation, and we believe that accomplishing Mediate.com Online Mediator Certification is one of a number of factors that consumers and advisers wisely consider.
 Mediate.com and Online Mediators are also now being increasingly approached to provide online mediation services through our CaseloadManager.com ODR platform.
 One of the key reasons for our now establishing this Online Mediator Panel is because of a clear increase in demand for online mediation systems and services.

 Is the Mediate.com Certified Online Mediator Program available to mediators outside the USA?

 A. Yes, we see this as a global program for those online mediators who want to make clear their elevated level of online mediation training and experience.

 How can I get my additional questions answered?